Jleagle/sick-beard-api-client/README.md

 ```

-The functions in PHPSickBeard are the same as the functions in the Sick Beard API (except full stops are replaced with an underscore!).
+The methods in PHPSickBeard are the same as the methods in the Sick Beard API (except full stops are replaced with an underscore!).

 Any extra parameters can be added: